oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/mmhost/README.md

 ## Purpose
-When you design an IP component for an FPGA system, that system will often dictate the interface requirements of your IP component.
+When designing an IP component for an FPGA system, that system will often dictate the interface requirements of the IP component.
 This tutorial shows how to use `annotated_arg` to configure Avalon memory-mapped host data interfaces.
-An Avalon memory-mapped host interface allows your IP component to send read or write requests to one or more Avalon memory-mapped agent interfaces.
-To learn more about Avalon memory-mapped host interfaces and Avalon memory-mapped agent interfaces, please refer to the appropriate section of the [Avalon Interface Specifications](https://www.intel.com/content/www/us/en/docs/programmable/683091/current/memory-mapped-interfaces.html).
+An Avalon memory-mapped host interface allows an IP component to send read or write requests to one or more Avalon memory-mapped agent interfaces.
+To learn more about Avalon memory-mapped host interfaces and Avalon memory-mapped agent interfaces, refer to the appropriate section of the [Avalon Interface Specifications](https://www.intel.com/content/www/us/en/docs/programmable/683091/current/memory-mapped-interfaces.html).

 ![](assets/basic_avhost.svg)

-The compiler will infer Avalon memory-mapped host interfaces for your design when your kernel includes one or more pointer arguments.
-As with scalar kernel arguments, pointer arguments can be passed to your kernel via a `conduit` interface or your component's control/status register (CSR).
-By default, pointer arguments will be passed to your IP component through the CSR.
-For more details on kernel arguments, please see `<Temporary: https://github.com/intel-sandbox/wenkaixu.ip-auth-demos/tree/main/mm-host>`.
+The compiler will infer Avalon memory-mapped host interfaces for a design when the kernel includes one or more pointer arguments.
+As with scalar kernel arguments, pointer arguments can be passed to the kernel via a `conduit` interface or the component's control/status register (CSR).
+By default, pointer arguments will be passed to the IP component through the CSR.
+For more details on kernel arguments, see `<Temporary: https://github.com/intel-sandbox/wenkaixu.ip-auth-demos/tree/main/mm-host>`.
 By default, the Intel® oneAPI DPC++/C++ Compiler will produce a kernel with a single Avalon memory-mapped host interface that will be shared amongst those pointers.

 #### Example 1: A kernel with multiple pointer arguments
 ```c++